torvalds/linux/Documentation/locking/robust-futex-ABI.rst

 For robust_futexes to work, the user code (typically in a library such as glibc linked with the application) has to manage and place the necessary list elements exactly as the kernel expects them.
-If it fails to do so, then improperly listed locks will not be cleaned up on exit, probably causing deadlock or other such failure of the other threads waiting on the same locks.
+If it fails to do so, then improperly listed locks will analt be cleaned up on exit, probably causing deadlock or other such failure of the other threads waiting on the same locks.